 In 2017, NV State’s Economic Development Department surveyed companies to identify needed STEM job skills.
 Data Analytics stood out as a STEM career path needing attention.
 The State teamed up with TMCC (Truckee Meadows Community College) to get the training in place.
 NCLab was identified as the partner to deliver the training.
-NCLab developed a Data Analytics training program.
-TMCC incorporated the training into its curriculum and pursued accreditation of the training.
-Some 25 students beta tested the training and it is now part of TMCC’s Workforce Development offerings.
+NCLab developed a college level Data Analyst career training program and TMCC incorporated the training into its curriculum.

 NCLab’s self-paced learn-by-doing platform has also become recognized as the place to go to solve industry-specific recruitment problems.
 Because NCLab training incorporates practical experience and verified learning as part of its training programs, it is uniquely qualified to help grow the available workforce for specific STEM careers.

 As an example, streamlined training of dialysis technicians was identified as a serious problem, in part because dialysis equipment can now be installed in residences, assuming that qualified technicians are available to operate the equipment.
 Unfortunately, current training of dialysis technicians is lengthy, severely limiting the number of qualified technicians that can be trained.

-A partnership of CSN (College of Southern Nevada), Nevada libraries, and a large international dialysis equipment manufacturer, a virtual reality provider, and NCLab was formed to attack the problem head-on, with NCLab providing deep learning of technical skills required to produce qualified dialysis technicians.
+A partnership of CSN (College of Southern Nevada), Nevada State Libraries, and a large international dialysis equipment manufacturer, a virtual reality provider, and NCLab was formed to attack the problem head-on, with NCLab providing deep learning of technical skills required to produce qualified dialysis technicians.
 It is projected that the new self-paced training will produce qualified dialysis technicians with only one week of classroom time, replacing the current 16 weeks of classroom time and thereby make it much easier for interested people in remote communities to participate in the training.